Best Castles in Wales to Visit

 Wales is a country, part of the United Kingdom, and steeped in history, Celtic heritage and Welsh culture.
-Wales is a country famous for its castles with stories and history dating back thousands of years.
+Wales is famous for its castles with stories, legends and history dating back thousands of years.

 Did you know?
 Wales has the most castles per square capital in Europe so there are plenty to choose from.
 There are around 45 castles in Wales which is a vast amount for such a small country.